cab938/si330_fa20/README.md

 ## Textbook & Technology
 It is expected that you will have regular access to high speed consistent internet as well as a modern computing environment.
 The course will be offered **synchronously and it is expected that you will attend** all lectures and discussions and that attendance will be taken.
 A listing of course times is available on the [google calendar](https://calendar.google.com/calendar?cid=Y19qOWluMHJnbWtlODAxbzFhY2Y3bDVvZGhpb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) for the course.

 We are not using Canvas!
 A goal of this course is to help you level up your git skills through repeated practice, so lecture materials and assignments will be posted to the [course github page](https://github.com/cab938/si330_fa20).
 Please create a github user account to receive weekly assignments.
+This is our programming environment: https://si330.mentoracademy.org/

 The discussion forum for this course is in Google Rooms.
 You can find this in your UM gmail, or here: https://chat.google.com/room/AAAAo3Tpdy8